niveksoft/lease-gen/basement-lease-template.md

 ## 21. OUTDOOR MAINTENANCE

-  - **Snow/Ice Removal:** Remove snow and ice from the rear entrance, rear entrance stairs, landing, and walkway leading directly to basement access within 24-48 hours of snowfall (per city bylaws)
+  - **Snow/Ice Removal:** Remove snow and ice from the basement rear entrance, landing, and walkway leading directly to basement access within 24-48 hours of snowfall (per city bylaws)
   - **Rear Entrance Cleanliness:** Keep rear entrance area, steps, and immediate surroundings clear of leaves, branches, debris, and other obstructions
   - **Municipal Compliance:** Ensure rear entrance area meets municipal standards; Tenant pays any fines for non-compliance in this area